Organized by Centre de Recherche et d’Action pour la Paix (CERAP), home of the West Africa Regional Hub of Evidence in Governance and Politics (EGAP)

 Abidjan-Cocody, Côte d’Ivoire

-The Centre de Recherche et d’Action pour la Paix (CERAP), home of the West Africa Regional Hub of Evidence in Governance and Politics (EGAP) will hold a Learning Days workshop in Côte d’Ivoire in July 2022.
-This 5-day intensive workshop aims to introduce and develop familiarity with causal inference in impact evaluations with a quantitative focus.
-It is intended for scholars and program evaluators in the Global South, and will take place from July 18-22, 2022, at CERAP’s Cocody campus in Abidjan, Côte d’Ivoire.
+The Centre de Recherche et d’Action pour la Paix (CERAP), home of the West Africa Regional Hub of Evidence in Governance and Politics (EGAP) will hold a Learning Days workshop in Côte d’Ivoire in June 2024 for 6 days: 5-day intensive aimed at introducing and developing familiarity with causal inference in impact evaluations for scholars and program evaluators in the Global South, and 1-day for a policy event.
+It will take place from June 24-29, 2024 at CERAP’s Cocody campus in Abidjan, Côte d’Ivoire.

 The workshop is intended for both Francophone and Anglophone Africa-based researchers and evaluation professionals working in academic, non-governmental, and governmental organizations who carry out analyses related to governance and development.

-In order to be eligible to attend the workshop, applicants must:
+In order to be eligible for the workshop, applicants must:

 Be currently based at a university, government, or civil society organization in Africa